 The long awaited planing application has finally been submitted to LB Waltham Forest.
-The application is for part demolition of The Mall, and its replacement and extension by an additional 8,769 sqm to be used for shops, food and drink and leisure, creation of 42 residential units up to a maximum height of 49 metres, redesign of Town Square, including new children’s play space, landscaping and lighting.
+The detailed part of the application is for part demolition of The Mall, and its replacement and extension by an additional 8,769 sqm to be used for shops, food and drink and leisure, creation of 42 residential units up to a maximum height of 49 metres, redesign of Town Square, including new children’s play space, landscaping and lighting.
+A further element of the application in in outline.
+Permission is sought for up to 460 residential units within two “low” buildings and two “tall” buildings above the podium of The Ball.
+The tall buildings could rise up to 132.5m.

 You may recall back in March, AE17 wrote to the developers Capital & Regional following the public consultation event, expressing its concerns over the form of the application (specifically an outline application for the residential towers) as well as providing some commentary regarding the design, layout and appearance of the proposals.
 As a reminder, our previous blog on the plans, which includes our letter to Capital & Regional, can be found here: